ELENA-LANG/tutorials/Embedded/README.md

     Enter an expression to evaluate:2+3*4=
     2+3*4=14.0

+This code is a bit more complicated but still very straight-forward.
+As I mentions above we cannot directly iteract with ELENA but we can use a buffer.
+The simplest one is a stack-allocated.
+Of course we can use any other OS dependant buffers: files, pipelines and so on.
+But the stack buffer is good for our educational purpose.

-The code above is quite simple as well as data passed to and from ELENA code.
-But is it possible to provide more sophisticated data?
+Still it is a simple string.
+Is it possible to provide more sophisticated data?
 Yes, if we will convert them to JSON.
 In the next example we will sort an array passed from outside ELENA program and return it back.

 Our ELENA code will consists once again from the function with a single argument.
 But this time we will deserialize it from Json, sort